 Driver’s Licence and Vehicle Registration: ICBC

-• Vehicle registration and ICBC Autoplan: Vehicles must be registered in BC within 90 days of establishing residency; vehicle insurance (Autoplan basic and optional coverage) is arranged through ICBC or licensed Autoplan brokers; the Autoplan basic rate is province-wide; optional extended coverage (collision, comprehensive, third-party liability above the basic limit) is purchased through brokers
+- Vehicle registration and ICBC Autoplan: Out-of-province vehicles must be registered, licensed, and insured in BC within 30 days of establishing residency — a tighter deadline than the 90-day window for the driver’s licence; vehicle insurance (Autoplan basic and optional coverage) is arranged through ICBC or licensed Autoplan brokers; the Autoplan basic rate is province-wide; optional extended coverage (collision, comprehensive, third-party liability above the basic limit) is purchased through brokers

 MSP: BC’s Health Insurance